StackableRegiments/analyticalmetlx/docs/guide-groups.md

 There are two ways to define groups limits:

-1. `Fill groups until: there are: <n> groups in total` keeps the number of groups constant, and fills each with as many students as necessary to allocate the selected student cohort.
+1. `Fill groups until: there are: <n> groups in total` keeps the number of groups constant, and fills each with as many students as necessary to assign the selected student cohort.

-2. `Fill groups until: each has: only one member / at most <n> members` creates as many groups as necessary to keep each at the specified maximum while allocating the selected student cohort.
+2. `Fill groups until: each has: only one member / at most <n> members` creates as many groups as necessary to keep each at the specified maximum while assigning the selected student cohort.

     <div class="tip">Selecting <code>only one member</code> creates one group per student, which is useful for individual student work that is visible only to the teacher, and can be annotated, commented on and graded (optionally with integration to the LMS gradebook).</div>

-Students who join the conversation after the group page has been created will randomly be added to existing groups to comply with the defined group limits.
+Students who join the conversation after the group page has been created will be added one at a time to existing or new groups (depending on the defined group limits).

 ### 3. Fill Groups